Technical information about occurrence reporting

-Today reporting to CAA Norway can be done via NF-2007 in Altinn or with E5X files via secure file transfer protocol (SFTP).
-Reporting via Altinn will in the near future no longer be possible.
+Today, reporting to CAA Norway can be done via NF-2007 in Altinn or with E5X files via secure file transfer protocol (SFTP).
+Reporting via Altinn will soon no longer be possible.

 The E5X file to be submitted is constructed and named in a particular way so that ECCAIRS can process the file automatically.
 The XML sits in the outer layer of the E5X file alongside a folder of the same name.
-This folder contains the full PDF (named after the E5X file and folder), and may also contain any additional attachments which can be named independently.
-One of the aims behind the introduction of a compliant format and the Reduced Interface Taxonomy (RIT) is to reduce the manual entry of routinely reported attributes into ECCAIRS by Safety Data teams.
-To achieve this aim all attributes which form part of your regular reports and also appear in the RIT are to be mapped into the XML file.
-Depending on the aviation sector you are reporting from, certain attributes can be hard coded into your XML
+This folder contains the complete PDF (named after the E5X file and folder) and may include any additional attachments that can be named independently.
+One of the aims of introducing a compliant format and the Reduced Interface Taxonomy (RIT) is to reduce the manual entry of routinely reported attributes into ECCAIRS by Safety Data teams.
+To achieve this aim, all attributes that form part of your regular reports and appear in the RIT are mapped into the XML file.
+Depending on the aviation sector you are reporting from, specific attributes can be hardcoded into your XML file.

-If your organization creates E5X files, these must be transmitted via SFTP.
+If your organisation creates E5X files, these must be transmitted via SFTP.

 Note: E5X files allow attaching files to the occurrences contained in the file.
 However, this feature should be carefully implemented as it is not possible in the current setup to limit the size of the attachments.

 In preparing the implementation of this technical solution, there are two aspects clearly distinguished:

 - The technical support to build a compliant E5X file (IT wise) and transfer it via SFTP to the authority.
 Technical support: TechE5X@caa.no

 - The agreement with the competent authority on the content of the E5X file (aviation wise).
 Content support: ContentE5X@caa.no